 Yes, there is life after bankruptcy

 This is a site about recovery from bankruptcy.
-It's a mix of motivational stuff based on my own experience, as well as highly-opinionated information, also based on my own experience.
+It's a mix of motivational stuff based on my own experiences and highly-opinionated suggestions, also based on my own experience.

-That being said, I don't claim any particular expertise in things legal or financial.
+I don't claim any particular expertise in things legal or financial.
 I'm not a lawyer, banker, financial advisor, guru, prophet, or psychic.
 Everything I say on this site is my own opinion, based on my own experiences and observations and those of other people I know who have gone through bankruptcy -- and nothing more.
 If you want authoritative information written by experts in the fields of law and finance, there are plenty of sites out there, almost all of them written by people smarter than myself.

-I'm also not a financial advisor, so if you want general financial advice, go visit a credit union.
-Almost all of them provide free financial education for their members -- usually for free or very inexpensively.
+I'm also not a financial advisor, so if you want general financial advice, I suggest you visit a credit union.
+Almost all of them provide free financial education for their members, usually for free or very inexpensively.
 It's part of why they exist and they're pretty good at it.

-No, what I hope to do here something a bit different: I want to motivate people.
-I want to encourage visitors to get off their butts, overcome their bankruptcies, and do something with the rest of their lives.
+So what I hope to do here something a bit different: I want to motivate people.
+I want to encourage visitors to get off their butts, stop being depressed, and start working on their recoveries.
 And the first step in that journey is a simple one:

 Get over it

 Yes, get over it.
-Most people who file bankruptcy go through long, drawn-out periods of depression, self-doubt, and guilt.
-They wallow in their "failure" and shed many a tear.
+Most people who file for bankruptcy go through long, drawn-out periods of depression, self-doubt, and guilt.
+They wallow in their "failure" and shed many a tear over their financial mistakes.
 And that's fine -- for a while.
 Bankruptcy has been described as a "financial death," and a certain amount of grief is both expected and healthy.

 The problem is that some people mourn about the silliest things after filing for bankruptcy, such as not being able to get approved for the latest and greatest cell phone because the carrier requires a credit check.
 Big deal.
 You can find plenty of perfectly-decent phones that will work on a prepaid cell phone plan that doesn't require a credit check or a contract.
-In fact, I still use prepaid because the service works just as well and costs less than half the money.
+In fact, I still use prepaid because the service works just as well and costs about half what postpaid costs.
 Check out my page on Reclaiming Your Phone from Bill Collectors to learn more.

 What it comes down to is that bankruptcy, like any other traumatic life event, comes with its share of sorrow.
 But there's a time to get over it.
 There's a time to realize that the whole purpose of bankruptcy laws is to give people a second chance -- a chance to start over and to rebuild their lives -- and that if you spend your life moping around and wallowing in self-pity, you're not taking advantage of that second chance.

-But that doesn't just happen.
-You have to make it happen -- and the first step to making it happen is, well, getting over it.
-Stop mourning the loss of your past, and reach out for the chance that has been given to you to build a new, better future.
+In short, recovery from bankruptcy doesn't just happen.
+You have to make it happen -- and the first step to making it happen is to stop mourning the loss of your past, and reach out and grab the chance that has been given to you to build a new, better future.

-I encourage you to reach out and accept that second chance -- right now.
-It's yours.
-You're entitled to it, and no one can take that chance away from you except yourself.
+I encourage you to reach out and embrace that chance right now.
+It's right there, it's yours for the asking, and no one can take it away from you except yourself.
 So please, stop your mourning, grieving, and crying, and begin your new financial life.

 To Everything, There is a Season

 I'm not a preacher, and this isn't a site about religion.
 But there's a passage from the Bible that's helped me through my bankruptcy and many other trials.
 It's from the the third chapter of Ecclesiastes, and it goes like this: "To everything there is a season, and a time for every purpose under heaven."
-Again, I'm no preacher, and this site's not about religion.
-But I'm going to ask you to please memorize that verse, anyway.
+I'm going to suggest that you memorize that verse, anyway.